treeman/why_cryptocurrencies/chapters/why_this_book.markdown

 Maybe this is why most people only see cryptocurrencies as a form of investment&mdash;after all there's few things as interesting as the possibility of becoming rich very quickly.

-Even if you'd like to know more, what hope does average Joe have when even the famous security technologist Bruce Schneier concludes that "Honestly, cryptocurrencies are useless"? [^schneier]
+Even if you'd like to know more, what hope does average Joe have when even the famous security technologist Bruce Schneier concludes that:

+> Honestly, cryptocurrencies are useless [^schneier]

 It's almost a universal phenomena.
 I've heard these arguments from students, co-workers, friends, family and highly technical online communities: